 top of page

-Can there ever be too much Psychological Safety?
+Can there ever be too much psychological safety

 A psychologically safe environment creates fertile ground for innovative solutions because people feel comfortable to offer novel ideas (despite risk of rejection) and try new ways of doing things (despite risk of failure).
 However, a recent study from Elder and colleagues (2023) suggests that too much psychological safety may undermine performance on routine tasks.
 They offer the example of nursing professionals administering medication; in this instance trying novel ways to complete the task would be undesirable.